pwillard/CBASIC/manual.md

 Execute string:: The letter "X" followed by the name of the string variable is used to instruct the computer to "PLAY" the contents of the string variable and then continue in the present string.

-Dotted notes:: The "Period" character".REMREM is used following notes to instruct the computer to increase the length of  the note by one half of its normal value.
+Dotted notes:: The "Period" character".
+It is used following notes to instruct the computer to increase the length of  the note by one half of its normal value.
 If several "dots" are added to a note, each one will increase its note length by 1/2 its normal value.

 Suffixes:: There are four suffix characters that can be used to alter the values for Octave "O", Volume "V", Tempo "T" and Note length "L".
 The suffixes can be used to adjust the values of these commands without having to add numbers.